BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 - like the database and drivers.
 - Do not marry frameworks if possible and try to keep them at arms length.
 Keep framework specific code out of inner circles of the architecture
+- **The database does not contain business objects, but it contains concrete data structures**.
+The boundary between the application and database should be crossed by inserting a layer which will depend on the db and translate the data structures into business objects for the application.
+  - The layer should depend on the database and it should depend on the application.
+The Application being abstract should not depend on the layer.

 #### Presenter layer - Ui